binitamaity/binitamaity.github.io/README.md

 # Binita Maity

 Hello, I am Binita.
 Currently a PhD student at the Indian Institute of Technology, Gandhinagar.
-My research area mostly focuses on the Scalable fair algorithms.
+My research area mostly focuses on the Scalable AI for social good.
 I am curious about research problems related to bias and fairness in Machine learning.